 Control

-This level continene all projects that have the logic of construction and data recovery proceedings to the purpose of the application.
-These projects are the heart of the application because contain the methods based on the operation of the whole cycle structural application.
+This level contains all projects that have the logic of construction and data recovery proceedings to the purpose of the application.
+These projects are the main part of the application because contain the methods based on the operation of the whole cycle structural application.

 FlyEngine